SOCIAL MEDIA SCAM: Bogus Post About Unidentified Girl Found By Side Of Road Returns

 Here's where it does its insidious work: “Let’s bump this post so it may reach people who can be able to identify her,” it says.

-The poster also disabled comments – a dead giveaway for a hoax that its hosts don’t want anyone in the particular group warning fellow members about.
+The poster also disabled comments – a dead giveaway that its hosts don’t want anyone in that particular group warning fellow members.

 We’ve seen such panic-inducing posts before.
 This particular number keeps rebounding every year or so.
 It’s even made its way to South Africa, where re-posters claimed it happened in Pretoria.